StanislavKhalash/wix/README.md

 ### CI/CD Pipeline Integration ###

 #### Auto Harvesting ####
 When your project contains many files to install, it can be quite cumbersome to create `File` and `Component` elements for all of them.
-Just imagine

 Instead, you can use a tool called `heat.exe`, wich ships with the WiX toolset.
 This tool can process a directory (usually it will be your build output directory) and create a separate .wxs file that contains a list of your application files.
 This file can be then refernced by your main Product.wxs script.